 What is a pedicure treatment?

-However, some pedicure treatments include feet massage that will be beneficial for some health conditions.
+However, some pedicure treatments include foot massage that will be beneficial for some health conditions.
 In addition, pedicure treatments can touch some nerves that are suggested for inducing the labor.

 Is it safe to get a Pedicure when pregnant?